inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 The workshop consists of three levels:

-1. Beginner
+1. Beginner Workshop

   * Collecting Data Using OSM (Beginner)
   * Data analysis using QGIS and |project_name| (Beginner)

-2. Intermediate
+2. Intermediate Workshop

   * Collecting Data Using OSM (Intermediate)
   * Data analysis using QGIS and |project_name| (Intermediate)

-3. Training of Trainer (ToT)
+3. Training of Trainer (ToT) Workshop

 CURRICULUM
 ==========